Search Results for author: Georgios Kaissis

 no code implementations11 Oct 2022 Reihaneh Torkzadehmahani, Reza Nasirigerdeh, Daniel Rueckert, Georgios Kaissis

-Identifying the samples with corrupted labels and preventing the model from learning them is a promising approach to address this challenge.
+Identifying the samples with noisy labels and preventing the model from learning them is a promising approach to address this challenge.

 Bridging the Gap: Differentially Private Equivariant Deep Learning for Medical Image Analysis